jutkko/zfaff/README.md

 donation, they agree that the fund will then take over the donation and convert it into investment assets.
 The strategy and execution are managed by me.

-When the investments make profit, once a year, the fund will decide to contribute what portion of the profit to do the below activities.
+When the investments make a profit, once a year, the fund will decide to contribute what portion of the profit to do the below activities.
 Again once a year, all the donors will be given the options to decide what to do with their portion of the profit (free of charge)